rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

       * `find_car`.
 Takes a number plate as a parameter and returns a car with a matching registration plate.
       * `remove_car`.
 Takes a number plate as a parameter and deletes the car from the list of cars.
       * `all_cars_by_make`.
 Takes a make as a parameter and returns a list of all the cars of that make.

-## Exercise Three

-Write a program that keeps a list of todos.

-- As a user I want to add a todo to the list
-- As a user I want to print my todo list

-It should:
-* Have two classes:
- * `Todo`
-   * Has two methods:
-     * `initialize`: Creates a new todo object.
-Takes a description as a parameter and stores it on the todo object.
-     * `description`: Takes no parameters.
-Returns the description that was stored when the todo was created.
- * `TodoList`
-   * Has three methods:
-     * `initialize`: Creates a new todo list object.
-Takes no parameters.
-     * `add`: Takes a todo object as a parameter.
-Stores it on the todo list object.
-     * `print`: Takes no parameters.
-Creates a string of all the stored todos, one per line.
-Each line should start with a bullet `* `.
-       * e.g.
-         ```
-         * get milk
-         * get the papers
-         ```